Our Services

 1. Introduction

 1.1 This environmental report sets out the Land Registry’s environmental objective, policy and targets.
-It also provides details on how we manage our business activities in 2022 with the aim of minimising their environmental impact.
+It also provides details on how we managed our business activities in 2023 with the aim of minimising their environmental impact.

 2. Business Activities